 We suspect that for most visitors, the highlight of any tour is a visit to the Diageo Claive Vidiz Collection, the world's largest collection of scotch whisky.
 Over a period of 35 years, Brazilian whisky enthusiast Claive Vidiz built up a staggering collection of 3,384 bottles of scotch whisky.
 This collection was purchased in 2008 by the multinational drinks company Diageo, and after being brought home to Scotland it was put on display at The Scotch Whisky Experience.

 What do 3,384 bottles of whisky look like?
 When they are displayed as beautifully as they are here, the effect is amazing.
 There is no way any photograph can ever show more than a part of the collection, and to get the full experience you really have to come and see for yourself.
 You should certainly do so.
 Perhaps the most surprising thing is the extent to which evaporation over the years, even from within sealed bottles, has depleted some of the older bottles on display.

 Whichever tour you have chosen, you will be offered, if you are 18 or over, the chance to taste at least one whisky.
-There are also audio guides available in 15 languages.
-Accessibility is very good: more information can be found via the link above right.
+There are also audio guides available in many languages.
+Accessibility is excellent: more information can be found via the link above right.